puppetlabs/puppetlabs-postgresql/README.md

 Default value: the default user for the module, usually `postgres`.

+##### `dialect`
+In vanilla postgres, uses has_*_privilege functions for UNLESS evaluation.
+In Redshift, custom functions are used instead when a group is provided (as these functions do not support groups).

+Default value: inherit from server settings.

 ##### `connect_settings`

 Specifies a hash of environment variables used when connecting to a remote server.